aboferas/zammad.org/readme.md

 If you want to contribute to zammad.org, just create pull requests.

-## Documention
+## Documentation

-Documentaion can be found under "content/6-documentation/".
+Documentation can be found under "content/6-documentation/".